stats4sd/Installation-Guides/guides/Concepts/DataStructures/data-structures.md

 |  2 | Joan        |  35 |            3 |
 |  3 | Jake        |  28 |            3 |

-The easiest way to create tables is to use an SQL client - you can learn more about clients in the tools section of this pack.
+The easiest way to create tables is to use an SQL client - you can learn more about clients in the [tools](/tools) section of this pack.
 You can also create tables directly with an SQL command `CREATE TABLE tblname ( columns )`.
-For example, to create the above table, you might use:
+For example, to create the above table, use:

 ```
 CREATE TABLE farmers (